dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Parameters**

-`width`: The pixel value that stands for the width of the `DCEFrame` image.
+`width`: The pixel value that stands for the width of the image.

 ## setHeight

-Set the pixel height of the `DCEFrame` object.
+Set the pixel height of the image.

 ```java
 void setHeight(int height)